Afterdeathstudio/AD-ShowFunds/README.md

 ### 🔧 Configuration

-- All currency types are defined in `config.lua`:
+- All currency types are defined in `config.lua`.

 <h6 align="center"><strong>© 2025 AfterDeath Studios.
 All rights reserved.<strong></h6>